netarchivesuite/webdanica/webapp_install.md

 If it has, the checks below will be done on the redirect url and not on the original url.

 The filtering-workflow rejects any url which either
- * ends witha an ignored suffix
+ * ends with a an ignored suffix
  * matches any of the entries in the active blacklists
  * is a url from the .dk domain and the setting seeds.rejectDkUrls is true